 Another demonstration that they’re playing at the industry-standard level.
-Every hosting plan features FREE daily backups.
+Every hosting plan features FREE daily backups and restore functionality.
 Say you delete something and want to recover it.
-Or want to revert to a previous site design, after second thought..
+Or want to revert to a previous site design, after second thought.
 The last 30 days will be saved on SG’s server.

 Grab what you need through a complete restoration.
 It’s fast, and has integrity measures in place, to reduce the effect on traffic.
-If you want to download your own copies of your site, you can do this through the control panel—that specific service only costs in the StartUp plan.
+If you want to download your own copies of your site, you can do this through the control panel— completely free across all plans.

 This is usually how companies get extra pennies out of their customers.
 But SG’s given you the full pro email service at no additional fee, making it one of the best UK email hosts around.

 Make as many email accounts as you want, which is fantastic for sectioning the parts of your business, or for running promotional events.